 There is nothing unusual about these numbers.
 These cost and performance numbers seem to basically track the practices of the financial industry for this kind of service.
 And State Street provides the imprimatur of a respected financial institution.
 But the question for the Fund's Trustees is to consider whether there are alternative ways to raise the value-added of the not insubstantial investment management cost.

 VII.
 Proposed Improvements and Outlook

-Having considered these issues, we offer an alternative plan that constructively deals with the shortcomings of the new plan and its funding.
+Having considered these issues, this report offers three alternative plans that constructively deal with the shortcomings of the new plan and its funding.
+Common to them is